muricristiano/Portfolio/README.md

 # Portfolio Website Using React
 This is a package.json file for a portfolio website developed using React.
 The project utilizes various technologies and dependencies to build an interactive and responsive website.
-Below is a brief explanation of the dependencies and devDependencies used:
+Below is a brief explanation of the technologies:

-## Dependencies
+## Technologies used:

 ### @emailjs/browser
 Version: 3.10.0